anushaporeddy030697/student_internship_management/README.md

 --> some points added to wiki in the week5 updation regarding progress in the project.

+--> prepared for workshop to present the new technologies and skills learnt in developing the projects.

 ** Parimalla Pokuri **
 ----------------------